-- The class is modified for honors credit in one of the following two ways: - The syllabus includes a "standard contract," approved by the Honors Program coordinator, consisting of a modified set of readings and/or assignments that render the class suitable for honors credit. - The student and the instructor negotiate a modified set of readings, assignments or other elements of class participation to render the class suitable for honors credit.
-The contract must be submitted to the honors program coordinator no later than the end of the second full week of the term for review and approval. - The instructor is a full-time NCU faculty member, or else the written approval of the program faculty member is secured for the instructor to teach the honors contract. - The class is not one of the honors-ineligible classes, a list of which is posted on the University web site. - No Academic Dishonesty report resulting from that student's behavior has been filed with the Vice President of Academic Affairs. - The student receives a final grade of B+ or higher in the class.
+- The class is modified for honors credit in one of the following two ways: - The syllabus includes a "standard contract," approved by the Honors Program Director, consisting of a modified set of readings and/or assignments that render the class suitable for Honors credit. - The student and the instructor negotiate an Honors Contract, consisting of a modified set of readings, assignments or other elements of class participation to render the class suitable for Honors credit.
+The contract must be submitted to the Honors Program Director for review and approval. - The instructor is a full-time Bushnell University faculty member, or else the written approval of the program faculty member is secured for the instructor to teach the honors contract. - No Academic Dishonesty report resulting from that student's behavior has been filed with the Vice President of Academic Affairs. - The student receives a final grade of B+ or higher in the class.

-The Honors Program
+Membership in the Honors Program